 Developing Film

-The first step in developing filmOpens in a new tab. is to have a dark room.
+The first step in developing film is to have a dark room.
 If you aren’t planning on sending your film to a lab, then you simply need to find a room that you can block out all light sources so you can transfer your film from the film canister to the developing tank you plan to use.
 I suggest using this Patterson Tank and reels set for developing your darkroom on Amazon.com.
-It must be done in complete darkness at this stage because the film is still sensitive to light and light can ruin it (even the normal red or amber safelights can ruin the film at this point this article I wrote about why darkrooms are redOpens in a new tab. for more information about this).
+It must be done in complete darkness at this stage because the film is still sensitive to light and light can ruin it (even the normal red or amber safelights can ruin the film at this point this article I wrote about why darkrooms are red for more information about this).

 The tools and steps for developing are pretty straight forward, but it varies depending on the film you are working with.
 This can change depending on the film type, and what kind of developer you may use.
 Most of these will have instructions for their specific brand included, but be sure that they are meant for your film.
 You don’t want to develop black and white images using colored film development chemicals and instructions or vice versa.